Why does my knee hurt?

 Most knee complaints will improve with time and some simple steps to help yourself.
 At times it might not feel that your knee can get better but very few people need any extra care than the steps below.

-Interestingly, in most cases, having and x-ray or a scan is not useful in helping your knee get better.
-Of course, in certain situations they are important and necessary, but often the results will show you things that are meant to be there or normal for the age of your knee.
-That might mean that in a number of cases, what the x-ray shows is not really related to why your knee might be sore, which is why your GP or physio may have said that they might not be needed.
+Interestingly, in most cases, having an X-ray or a scan is not useful in helping your knee get better.
+Of course, in certain situations they are important and necessary, but often the results will show you things that are meant to be there or are normal for the age of your knee.
+That might mean that in a number of cases, what the X-ray shows is not really related to why your knee might be sore, which is why your GP or physio may have said that they might not be needed.

 What can I do to help myself?